felixopk/microservices-app/README.md

 Use of namespaces to isolate environments in Kubernetes

 👩‍💻 Author
-Felix Opoku – Cloud & DevOps Enthusiast
+Felix Oppong – Cloud & DevOps Enthusiast
 GitHub • Portfolio • LinkedIn